anoma/nspec/docs/arch/node/engines/ticker_behaviour.juvix.md

 ### `respondAction`

-Responds with the current counter value if the `TickerMsgCount` message is received, actioned by the `TickerActionLabelRespond` label.
+Responds with the current counter value if the `MsgTickerCount` message is received, actioned by the `TickerActionLabelRespond` label.

 State update